A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

 When to get medical advice

 Contact your treating doctor or the hospital if:

 - You develop severe or continuous bladder spasms (similar to stomach cramps).

 - Your catheter is blocked, or urine is leaking around the edges.

-- Your urine is stained with blood or has blood stains (the catheter may have been accidentally put in); contact your community nurse if you continue to pass urine or bloody urine with blood spots.
+- If your urine is stained with blood or has bloodstains (the catheter may have been accidentally put in), contact your community nurse if you continue to pass urine or bloody urine with blood spots.